MBM Glossaries: Influencing Skills Definition

 To have an effect on things or people to shape decisions, perceptions, and motivations.

 There are a number of preferred approaches to influencing people.
-According to a study by Discovery Learning, there are five different kinds of influencing styles.
+There are five different kinds of influencing styles.
 While all of these are effective, it is not a one-size-fits-all approach.
 Effective influencers must tailor their style to fit their audience.

 This influencing style makes use of communication to encourage and motivate a person.
 It gives a person purpose to move towards the goal they are being influenced towards.

 To persuade someone to do something by means of threatening or frightening.
 Using intimidation to attempt to influence people is often ineffective and only produces half-hearted results from employees who only follow out of fear.